September 2014

 Armenteira → Vilanova de Arousa (24 km)

 We take the Ruta de Pedra y el Agua (Route of Stone and Water) out of Armenteira, following the river past old water mills to a sculpture park commemorating the people who once lived here and worked the mills.
 Then past the vineyards of the Rias Baixas where albariño and most of Galicia’s red wine grapes are grown.
 It is harvest season and the vineyards are full of the work and chatter of grape pickers, a group of whom pause their labours to give each of us a bunch of ripe albariño grapes.
-In the next village, we slow to look at a family crushing grapes in a wooden press in a garage next to their house.
-Soon we are inside the garage, white bowls in our hands, tasting this season’s vintage as well as that of previous years.
+In the next village, we stop to chat to a family crushing grapes in a wooden press in a garage next to their house.
+Soon we are inside the garage, white bowls in our hands, tasting this season’s vintage and that of previous years.

 Vilanova de Arousa → Santiago de Compostela (25 km)